 Helmets by Dr. Michael Henderson.
 Badly outdated but still good.

-study of helmet effectivenss geared toward decision-making on mandatory helmet requirements.
+study of helmet effectiveness geared toward decision-making on mandatory helmet requirements.

-- The Health Department of Western Australia has published this study of bicycle injuries and deaths over the period 1981 to 1995.
+published a study of bicycle injuries and deaths over the period 1981 to 1995.
 It shows a drop in the proportion of

 - Our review of an article on helmet fit problems as documented by a pediatric practice in